rahulgithubrds/HandsOnAirflow/Installation_Configurations.md

    - Otherwise, please refer Airflow Documentation to Create User for Airflow.

 Run & Test:
-- Follow the code in repository
+- Follow the code in repository in the sequence of file names